 Whether or not you choose to mark the table yourself, you’ll need to understand a few terms.

-• Spots: Marked points along the strings.
-Many tables come with a single spot where the two primary strings intersect—the center.
+- Spots: Marked points along the strings.
+Many tables have a single spot where the two primary strings intersect—the center.

 Popular Billiards Line and Spot Placements